jessesquires/JSQCoreDataKit/README.md

 ## Example app

-There's an example app in the `ExampleApp/` directory.
+There's an example app in the `Example/` directory.
 Open the `ExampleApp.xcodeproj` to run it.
 The project exercises all basic functionality of the library.

 ## Unit tests

 There's a suite of unit tests for `JSQCoreDataKit.framework`.
-To run them, open `JSQCoreDataKit.xcworkspace`, select the `JSQCoreDataKit` scheme, then &#x2318;-u.
+To run them, open `JSQCoreDataKit.xcodeproj`, select the `JSQCoreDataKit-iOS` scheme, then &#x2318;-u.

 These tests are well commented and serve as further documentation for how to use this library.